h0tp-ftw/anki-addon-vscode-setup/README.md

 Huge thanks to [RisingOrange](https://github.com/RisingOrange) for this.
 I don't know how to DM on GitHub - I wanted to send a thank-you message.

+## List of addons compatible with this setup
+- Ankimon (Experimental) - [h0tp-ftw/ankimon](https://github.com/h0tp-ftw/ankimon) - v1.396E and above
+- your addon could be here O_o

+## How to make your addon compatible
+Imagine if you opened the addon in VS Code, and found out that files for your personal info are being tracked, and are considered in a push/pull/PR!
+That would be a disaster 😅

+NOTE that to be compatible with the methods here, your addon must be set up so that cache files, user data files, and other files (which are not supposed to be pushed to the addon release on GitHub) are NOT PRESENT in the GitHub repo, and are properly ignored from tracking through a .gitignore file.
+If you need to regenerate those files when the user uses the addon for the first time, you can add functions to check if the file is present, and if not, dump the info from a Python function into that file.

+Once you do this, test it out by setting up the integration as given below.
+If set up correctly, after using your addon, your tracked changes will not show any user data files or cache files that were altered by using the addon.

 # How to set up step-by-step
 ## Setting up virtual Python environment
 - clone this repository to your device